What is the Rural Scholars Program?

 How do I apply to participate in the Rural Scholars Program?

-You indicate that you are applying for the “Rural Medicine Curriculum” on the “Supplemental Application” page of your medical school application for the University of North Texas Health Science Center/Texas College of Osteopathic Medicine.
+The first step is to indicate that you are applying for the “Rural Medicine Curriculum” on the “Supplemental Application” page of your medical school application for the University of North Texas Health Science Center/Texas College of Osteopathic Medicine.
+The interview process will begin in October (end of the first semester) for acceptance into the ROME program.
+If you did not express interest on your initial application, those who are interested in joining ROME will still be allowed to apply, again at the end of the first semester.

 How much time do I spend off-campus for Rural Scholars curricular activities?

 During Years 1 and 2, you will complete brief visits of 4 days at your assigned Rural Family Medicine continuity site, and one-day visits to rural hospital emergency departments, or other relevant rural health settings.
 During Years 3 and 4, clerkship rotations are completed in a variety of rural venues, as well as urban tertiary clinical settings.
-You can anticipate spending all of Years 3 and 4 away from the Fort Worth area, doing strictly rural rotations.
+You can anticipate spending all of Year 3 away from the Fort Worth area, doing rural or international rotations.
+Year 4 rotations for Geriatrics and ER are done at rural sites as well as electives.

 What is the Texas Rural Health Association Student Chapter?